mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Melna's curiosity made her ask more, "You all seem to be doing well even with the Obscura looming over Ara."

   "Yes.
-Well, when the vegetation dies off, the fish seem to bite at anything.
+Well, when the vegetation is scarce, the fish seem to bite at anything.
 Even if it's in a net."

-  "Aren't you afraid that your fish will be next to die?"
+  "But surely, your fish will be next to die.
+What will you do then?"

   Thi moved to turn over the fish and bread on the pipe.

+  "Then I'll catch bigger fish"

+  "And when those die?"

+  "Well, I suppose the Tilmarim would do."

+  Melna was getting irritated.
+"I suppose that I'm asking a question of nuance.
+Where is your line?
+Between blindly trusting an unkeepable promise and seeking survival on your own terms?"

-  "Well, yes.
-But what can I do about that?
-It is not easy to dry fish with a dim Ara.
-They rot too quickly.
-And we have enough grain from Heiko to keep us going until Holragi figures out what's going on."
+  "We have enough grain from Heiko to keep us going until Holragi figures out what's going on."

   "But what will you do if you run out of food before then?"

-  "We must have faith.
-We would have killed each other in fear already if we didn't have faith."
+  "We won't," thi said coldly.

-  "I see," said Melna.
+  "I see," Melna replied

   Thi went back to the pipe and pulled three long pieces of kelp from a barrel nearby to wrap the fish and bread.
 Hae gestures were quick and confident, as if hae mind were taking a rest and letting hae hands do all the thinking for a time.